sleeptoken/zettelkasten/Tags/NBNS (port 137).md

+Note:
+NetBIOS name resolution is not supported by Microsoft for Internet Protocol Version 6 (IPv6)

 The first step in enumerating a Windows system is to take advantage of the NetBIOS API. #CTF

 NetBIOS was originally developed as an API for client software to access local area network (LAN) resources.